marjanmo/pysitra/README.md

 Program contains spatailly precalculated regional transformation parameters, but also allows a manual specification of transformation parameters for both available methods.

+**IMPORTANT NOTICE:** Library is primarily intended and therefore mostly suitable for slovenian coordinate systems d48GK (espg: 3912) and d96TM (epsg: 3974)!

-For more theoretical background see the official GURS [webpage](http://www.e-prostor.gov.si/zbirke-prostorskih-podatkov/drzavni-koordinatni-sistem/transformacija-v-novi-koordinatni-sistem/).
+For more theoretical background, see the official GURS [webpage](http://www.e-prostor.gov.si/zbirke-prostorskih-podatkov/drzavni-koordinatni-sistem/transformacija-v-novi-koordinatni-sistem/).

 ## Installation: